rrs-252/Logistic-Regression/README.md

 # Logistic-Regression
-Project that uses data from IRIS Dataset and Creates a Model that Classifies the information using Sci-Kit Learn
+Project that uses data from IRIS Dataset from the given link and Creates a Model that Classifies the information using Sci-Kit Learn.